 To develop new products companies can integrate Project Portfolio Management into the Stage-Gate process.
 This approach works very well for big firms that operate in mature businesses where the portfolio of projects is pretty static.

-Thanks to this approach companies can review individual projects and make go/kill decisions on each one of them.
-To add Project Portfolio Management to the Stage Gate process gates have to be modified.
-In addition, in this case resource allocation methods are added into the gates without reprioritizing the entire set of projects every month.
+Thanks to this approach, companies can review individual projects and make go/kill decisions on each one of them.
+To add PPM to the Stage-Gate process gates have to be modified.
+In addition, resource allocation methods are added into the gates without reprioritizing the entire set of projects every month.

-At each gate, a decision is made if to continue the process or not.
-This decision is based on the information available at that moment and in most cases is made by senior managers or steering committees.
+At each gate, a decision is made whether to continue the process or not.
+This decision is based on the information available at that moment and, in most cases, is made by senior managers or steering committees.

-Adding PPM into the Stage Gate process helps sharpening gate decision-making on individual projects.
+Adding PPM into the Stage-Gate process helps to sharpen gate decision-making on individual projects.
 Senior managers make go/kill decisions at gates by using all information available for each project.
 At gates, projects are reviewed, one project at a time.
 During these meetings projects are prioritized and resources are allocated.
-It is important to consider that this is a real-time decision process, that is activated many times throughout the year.
+It is important to consider that this is a real-time decision process that is activated many times throughout the year.